zappee/gombi/README.md

     ~~~

 ## 4) Contributions welcome
 Please help to improve this project.
-You can open a bug report, or send a new pull request,
+You can open a bug report, or send a new pull request.
-Thanks.

 ## 5) Thank you for buying me a coffee